 Professor Scott was awarded a Spencer Dissertation Year Fellowship, and a National Academy of Education/Spencer Foundation Postdoctoral Fellowship.
 In 2014, she was awarded the Distinguished Scholar Award from the American Educational Research Association’s Committee on Scholars of Color.
 In 2017, the Graduate Assembly at UC Berkeley awarded Professor Scott with a Distinguished Faculty Mentorship Award.
 Professor Scott is a Fellow of the American Education Research Association, and a Member of the National Academy of Education.
 She also serves as a trustee with the Carnegie Foundation for the Advancement of Teaching.

+She served as the Vice President of the American Educational Research Association's Division L (Educational Policy and Politics, 2019-2022).
 She has been active in the American Educational Research Association, and the Politics of Education Association.
+She serves on the National Advisory Committee of the Robert Wood Johnson Health Policy Research Scholars Program.
 In addition, she has been active in service to national organizations, including the Ford Foundation’s Building Knowledge for Social Justice Initiative, The National Education Policy Center at the University of Colorado, Boulder, the World Education Research Association, International Research Network on Marketization and Privatization, and the Forum for Public Education at the University of Illinois, Urbana-Champaign.
-She has served on the editorial board of the American Educational Research Journal, and is currently on the editorial boards of Educational Evaluation and Policy Analysis, and Education Policy Analysis Archives.